 In lieu of flowers, donations may be made in her name to a charity of your choice.

-To plant a tree in memory of Elizabeth 'Elsie' (Bell) Cancro, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Elizabeth 'Elsie' (Bell) Cancro, please visit our floral store.